Esteban de Dorantes: Background

-Very little is known about the background of Estevanico.
-The most comprehensive description of his origins consists of just one line written by Álvar Núñez Cabeza de Vaca in his Spanish account of the Narváez Expedition.
+Very little is known about the background of Esteban.
+The most comprehensive description of his origins consists of just one line written by Álvar Núñez Cabeza de Vaca in his Spanish account of the Narváez expedition.
 Cabeza de Vaca wrote that he was a "negro alárabe, natural de Azamor", which can be translated as "an Arabized black, native to Azemmour" or "an Arabic-speaking black man, a native of Azamor".
-This same chronicle does not mention Estevanico's enslavement but other contemporary documents make it clear that he was owned by Andrés Dorantes de Carranza, a Spanish nobleman who participated in the expedition.
-Anthropologist Hsain Ilahiane argues that he was most likely an Arab Muslim.
+This same chronicle does not mention his enslavement but other contemporary documents make it clear that he was owned by Andrés Dorantes de Carranza, a Spanish nobleman who participated in the expedition.
+Anthropologist Hsain Ilahiane argues that he was most likely an Arab Muslim in his youth.

-Most contemporary accounts referred to him by his personal nicknames Estevanico, Estevan, or simply el negro (a common Spanish term, meaning "the black").
+Most contemporary accounts referred to him by his personal nicknames Esteban, sometimes spelled Estevan, or simply el negro (a common Spanish term, meaning "the black").
 According to Patrick Charles Pautz and Rolena Adorno, "the use of the diminutive form (Estevanico) was common practice for subalterns such as slaves and interpreters, African or Indian, in the service of Castilians".

-As a young man, Estevanico was sold into slavery in 1522 in the Portuguese-controlled Moroccan town of Azemmour, on the Atlantic coast.
+As a young man, Esteban was sold into slavery in 1522 in the Portuguese-controlled Moroccan town of Azemmour, on the Atlantic coast.
 He was sold to Andrés Dorantes de Carranza.
 Although raised Muslim, he was baptized as a Catholic in Spain to join his master because Spain did not allow non-Catholics to travel to New Spain.
-His name was also changed from Mustafa to Estevan (a Spanish form of the English name, Stephen).

 Narváez expedition

 Reconstructed route of the Narváez-Cabeza de Vaca expedition.

 The expedition of some 300 men, led by the newly appointed adelantado (governor) of La Florida, Pánfilo de Narváez, left Cuba in February 1528 intending to go to Isla de las Palmas near present-day Tampico, Mexico, to establish two settlements.
 Storms and strong winds forced the fleet to the western coast of Florida.
 The Narváez expedition landed in present-day St. Petersburg, Florida, on the shores of Boca Ciega Bay.
 Narváez ordered his ships and 100 men and 10 women to sail north in search of a large harbor that his pilots assured them was nearby.
 He led another 300 men, with 42 horses, north along the coast, intending to rejoin his ships at the large harbor.
 There is no large harbor north of Boca Ciega Bay, and Narváez never saw his ships again.

 After marching 300 miles north, and having armed confrontations with Native Americans, the survivors built boats to sail westward along the Gulf Coast shoreline hoping to reach Pánuco and the Rio de las Palmas.
 A storm struck when they were near Galveston Island, Texas.
 Approximately 80 men survived the storm, being washed ashore at Galveston Island.
-After 1529, three survivors from one boat, including Estevanico, became enslaved by Coahuiltecan Indians; in 1532, they were reunited with a survivor from a different boat, Álvar Núñez Cabeza de Vaca.
+After 1529, three survivors from one boat, including Esteban, became enslaved by Coahuiltecan Indians; in 1532, they were reunited with a survivor from a different boat, Álvar Núñez Cabeza de Vaca.
 The four spent years enslaved on the Texas barrier islands.